bugemarvin/LibraryManagementSystem/README.md

-# Library Management System API
+# Library Management System

-This is a Flask application serves as a Library Management System API.
-It endpoints to manage books in the library, including adding, deleting, searching, and updating book details.
-Additionally, the API offers routes to retrieve statistics about the library, such as the total number of books, categories, and user counts.
+This is a web application that serves as a library management system.
+It allows users to add, delete, search, and update books in the library.
+Additionally, the application offers routes to retrieve statistics about the library, such as the total number of books, categories, and user counts.

 ## Table of Contents